Louvn/ClipNet-API/README.md

 # ClipNet API
-The API of ClipNet: A modern Wiki-System built with FastAPI.
+ClipNet: A modern Wiki-System built with FastAPI and React.